-- 1. Is assigned by the Board of the CCF. - 2.
-To give the GM a back up copy of the current year's financial records monthly or as requested. - 3.
+- 1. Is assigned by the General Manager. - 2.
+To give the GM a backup copy of the current year's financial records monthly or as requested. - 3.
 To receive all invoicing, billings, cheques received and payables via the GM. - 4.
-To obtain the bank statements and cancelled cheques and review these on a monthly basis.
+To obtain the bank statements and cancelled cheques and review these monthly.